Skip to content

 def pretty_status(self) -> str:

-"""Return human-readable status string, always 'OK' for the check itself."""
+"""Return a human-readable status string, always 'OK' for the check itself."""

 return "OK"